-Most visitors experience Universal Studios—a must see in Los Angeles—but fail to go beyond it.
+Universal Studios—a must see in Los Angeles—attracts the most travellers, but most fail to go beyond it.

 The Universal Studios tour is an absolute must for all visitors to Los Angeles.